 Leadership development is a crucial part of a boy's education.
 Through our Pastoral Care program, we aim to provide all boys with multiple opportunities to maximise their gifts and talents in the service of others.
 Having Jesus as our model we aspire to develop a cohort of servant leaders who understand fully what the Edmund Rice Education Australia's Touchstone of 'Liberating Education' really means namely, to open hearts and minds through quality teaching and learning experiences, so that through critical reflection and engagement each person is hope-filled and free to build a better world for all.

-Additionally at St Paul's we provide a safe learning environ-ment that allows each boy to feel comfortable in pursuing a variety of interests.
-Through these opportunities young men are able to foster strong relationships with both staff and their peers.
-These friendships can become life-long and life-giving.
+We provide a safe learning environment that allows each boy to feel comfortable in pursuing a variety of interests.
+Through these opportunities, young men are able to foster strong relationships with both staff and their peers.
+These friendships can become lifelong and life-giving.

 St Paul's core values of Faith, Relationships, Excellence and Diversity serve to create a clear direction and a sense of understanding of our life's purpose and meaning.

 It is hoped that through the educational journey at St Paul's our boys will grow into our men, serving others in whatever path in life they choose.